-As of Release 2005.2, the Perforce Server produces diagnostic output in the server log whenever user commands exceed certain predetermined thresholds of resource usage.
+The Perforce Server produces diagnostic output in the server log whenever user commands exceed certain predetermined thresholds of resource usage.
 Performance tracking is enabled by default, and if P4DEBUG is unset (or the tracking flag is not specified on the command line), the tracking level is computed based on the number of users in the license file.